w3c/wot-security/wot-security-metadata.md

 access rights in the ACL _and_ an API key; the corresponding HTTPS interface needs both basic authentication and the key).

-Note that security is specified per `"form"` so that it can be different for each one, as is often necessary when multiple protocols are supported for the same interaction, since different protocols may support different security mechanisms.
+*Note:* Security is specified per `"form"` so that it can be different for each one, as is often necessary when multiple protocols are supported for the same interaction, since different protocols may support different security mechanisms.
 In this case we also wanted to support stronger security for actions that change the state of the light.